RakshathaRani/EEG-Based-Reconstruction-of-Lion-Sounds-Using-Ridge-GWO-Realistic-Audio-Synthesis/README.md

 Unlike conventional audio reconstruction systems, this framework emphasizes optimization-driven signal reconstruction together with detailed visualization of EEG channels, waveform envelopes, reconstruction quality, playback analysis, and performance metrics.

 This project was developed as part of my **Master of Computer Applications (MCA) Final Year Research Project**.
+> **Notice**
+>
+> This repository showcases the research methodology, application interface, workflow, and experimental results.
+>
+> The complete source code, project report, and research manuscript are intentionally withheld because the associated research paper is currently under editorial review.

 ---